Karnataka Gazette vs Central Gazette for Name Change: Which One Do You Actually Need?

 Karnataka State Gazette:

-- Fee: Varies by district, roughly ₹200–₹500 for gazette publication.
-Affidavit and newspaper ads are separate costs.
+Fee: Varies by district, roughly ₹200–₹500 for gazette publication.
+Affidavit and newspaper ads are

 Central Gazette: